Nicknames don’t come from lists they come from friends or colleagues

 So why publish a nickname list

 Businesses like ours will probably continue to publish a nickname list every now and then.
+The Leavers Hoodies Company last published one in 2018 – see LEAVERS HOODIES NICKNAME IDEAS FOR 2018.
 In reality, the lists make fun reading, mostly to see how many friends have a name on the list.
 But, the number of people who might choose the nickname to be on their garment from the list will almost certainly remain negligible.

 In fact, Nicknames not obviously derived directly from the forename and / or surname account for only 8% in a recent sample we analysed.